anandat01/Medication_Expiry_Test/README.md

 - "Dafalgan" degrades in Benefit twice as fast as normal drugs.

-## Instructions

-- [ ] Implement the required feature
-- [ ] Publish it on your GitHub (or Gitlab, or whatever...)
-- [ ] Send us the link and tell us approximately how much time you spent on this assignment

-You are encouraged to refactor the existing code before adding your own, as you would do if this was a real task in real life.
-We strongly recommend that you write tests to help you during this process.

-Feel free to make any changes to the `UpdateBenefitValue` method implementation and add any new code as long as everything still works correctly.
-However, do not break the public API of the `IDrug` and `IPharmacy` classes, as those are used by other pieces of the software (you can add new methods though).

 Please commit as frequently as possible to make the review easier.

-## Test

-To make sure that you will not break anything in the existing code, we added the result of the simulation in the _output.json_ file.
-Make sure that your code is able to generate a file with identical content.
-You can generate a new file by running the following command:

 ```sh
 cd EngineerTest